guip97/phase-blending/README.md

 # Phase blending technique
 ## Intro
-Several months ago, when I was checking up assets on the Unreal Marketplace, I noticed Kubold’s animation pack on 50% (!) sale, a good deal indeed.
+Several months ago, when I was checking out assets on the Unreal Marketplace, I noticed Kubold’s animation pack on 50% (!) sale, a good deal indeed.
 Once I got the asset, I started setting up a fairly simple animation blueprint, and it all was quite simple until I faced stop animations.
 The problem is, that it's not sufficient just to play stop animation after walk cycle, as a "double step issue" will occur:

 ![double-step-issue](https://i.imgur.com/4HoT3l1.gif)